dotnet/orleans/src/Documentation/grains/transactions.md

 ```

-The Transfer operation in the above ATM grain will always start a new transaction which involves the two referenced accounts.
 The transactional operations Withdraw and Deposit on the account grain are marked “Join”, indicating that they can only be called within the context of an existing transaction, which would be the case if they were called during `IATMGrain.Transfer(…)`.
 The `GetBalance` call is marked `CreateOrJoin` so it can be called from within an existing transaction, like via `IATMGrain.Transfer(…)`, or on its own.